qrtl/rpl-custom/website_terms_login_required/readme/DESCRIPTION.rst

 This module does the following:

-* This module restricts the access of guest user to the website "Terms and Conditions of Use" pages.
+* This module restricts the access of guest user to the website "Terms and Conditions" page.